Skip to content

 Local skaters and concerned residents clashed in Crown Heights last week at a community engagement meeting for the proposed Brooklyn Skate Garden in Mount Prospect Park

 If built, the 40,000-square-foot skatepark would be one of the largest on the east coast.
-Many in the Brooklyn skating community loves the plan, but some local residents are concerned about the transformation of their well-worn park and frustrated about a lack of public input thus far.
+Many in the Brooklyn skating community love the plan, but some local residents are concerned about the transformation of their well-worn park and frustrated about a lack of public input thus far.

 New York City Mayor Eric Adams announced the $11 million plan in January, as a part of an overall $24 million allocated to develop four skateparks in Brooklyn and the Bronx.
 The fast-tracked project is the product of a public-private partnership between the city and the Skatepark Project, a nonprofit founded by professional skateboarder Tony Hawk.